Desire Of My Soul

 We read about what was, what is, and what is to come.
 But the exactness of time remains hidden.
 He talks of times yet defies time, because He created time and exists beyond this physical dimension . . . despite intersecting and embodying it.

 Through it all, He is the ever-present, omniscient “character” in His unfolding story.
+An indestructible story revealing His purpose behind His creation.

 As we take our first steps along God’s story arc . . .